 - Have a vehicle emergency kit.
-If your vehicle breaks down or gets stuck in melted asphalt, you’ll need to have supplies to stay safe.
+If your vehicle breaks down or gets stuck in melted asphalt, you’ll need supplies to stay safe.
 See a checklist here.

 - Consider a face mask.
 When heat and oxygen mix with pollutants like car exhaust, the amount of dangerous ozone created gets worse.
-You can even see the pollution on these hot days in the form of haze.
+You can even see the pollution on these hot days as haze.
 Wearing an N95 face mask will filter out 95% of airborne particles.

 9. Be Ready for Power Outages

 When the temperatures get high, more people turn on their air conditioning.
 The increased spike in electric usage can blow the grid.
 This is what happened during the 2009 heatwave in Melbourne, Australia.

 Without the power to run AC or fans, people find themselves unable to keep cool and can succumb to heatstroke.
 To stay safe, have a plan for staying cool if the power goes out during a heatwave.

 - Get a generator.
 Portable generators can be used to run wall AC units or electric fans.
 Make sure you know how to use the generator safely and have extension cords rated for it.

 - Consider solar panels.
-If a generator isn’t feasible, you can also get a portable solar charger with a solar power bank for storing electricity.
+If a generator isn’t feasible, you can get a portable solar charger with a solar power bank to store electricity.
 The battery can then be used to power small electric fans.
 Note that most grid-tied solar systems won’t work when the power goes out unless you adapt the system so it can.

 - Create a “cool room.”
 This room should be facing north or east, have good ventilation, have thermal drapes over the windows, and be well-insulated.
 You can use a generator or solar-powered fan to cool just this room.

 - Open windows at night for ventilation.
 When the temperatures cool at night, open the windows so you can allow cool air to enter.
-Make sure it is safe to do so, such as by putting security bars over your first-floor windows.
+Make sure it is safe to do so by putting security bars over your first-floor windows.